vickykyrman/nlg_with_structured_dialogue_representation/README.md

 <a id="per_models"></a>
 <img src=./doc/perspective_models.png alt="Image Alt Text" width="800"/> <br>
 - We evaluate the quality of responses using the standardized metrics, [ROUGE](#lin2004rouge), [BLUE](#papineni2002bleu), [METEOR](#banerjee2005meteor) and [BERTSCORE](#zhang2019bertscore).
-- A also conduct a manual evaluation on the predictions using 10 criteria inspired by the principles of the Gricean Maxims.
+- We also conduct a manual evaluation on the predictions using 10 criteria inspired by the principles of the Gricean Maxims.
 Please find the individual criteria and the annotation guidelines [here](./evaluation/manual/annotation_guidelines.pdf)

 **RESULTS** <br>